shariqiqbal2810/maddpg-pytorch/README.md

 ## Acknowledgements

 The OpenAI baselines [Tensorflow implementation](https://github.com/openai/baselines/tree/master/baselines/ddpg) and Ilya Kostrikov's [Pytorch implementation](https://github.com/ikostrikov/pytorch-ddpg-naf) of DDPG were used as references.
-After the majority of this codebase was complete, OpenAI released their [code](https://github.com/openai/maddpg) for MADDPG, and I made some tweaks to this repo to reflect some of the details in their implementation (e.g. gradient clipping and policy regularization).
+After the majority of this codebase was complete, OpenAI released their [code](https://github.com/openai/maddpg) for MADDPG, and I made some tweaks to this repo to reflect some of the details in their implementation (e.g. gradient norm clipping and policy regularization).